sib-swiss/SPARQL_course/docs/other_interfaces.md

 One of the strength of SPARQL queries is they can be remotely executed, opening the *federated query* way of querying.

-**Exercise:** Take an example query found in Rhea or MetaNetX, and execute it from the [reconx.vital-it.ch](https://reconx.vital-it.ch) SPARQL interface.
+**Exercise:** Take an example query found in Rhea, and execute it from the [reconx.vital-it.ch](https://reconx.vital-it.ch) SPARQL interface.

 E.g.:
 ```sparql